albop/tie_archive/session_5/index.md

   - Any node can explore the blockchain to check that a transaction between A and B has taken place
   - Transaction can be verified by looking up in the history
 - Miners
-  - New blocks with new transactions are added by miners
+  - New blocks containing new transactions are added by miners
   - Miners essentially maintain the blockchain
   - They charge a fee to create new transactions
   - And are incentivized by some probability of mining a new bitcoin (currently 6.25 per block)
   - This process requires hard computational work.
-This is required to keep the currency supply limited.
+It is required to keep the currency supply limited.

 ----

 ### The cost of transactions

-We have seen that performing a bitcoin transaction directly is expensive (between 1.78$! and 62$ !)
+We have seen that performing a bitcoin transaction is expensive (between 1.78$! and 62$ !)
-- It is interesting to note that this is a market equilibrum:
+- Note that this is a market equilibrum:
   - users can choose their fee
   - their waiting time depends on the willingness of miners to record the transaction
-- Somehow this measures the value of the transaction motive
+- Somehow the price of transactions measures the value of the transaction motive

 ----